coinbase/mesh-sdk-go/constructor/dsl/README.md

 ```

 ### Functions
-In the Rosetta Constructor DSL, it is possible to invoke functions (where
+In the Mesh Constructor DSL, it is possible to invoke functions (where
 the function name is an `Action.Type`) but not possible to define your own
 functions (yet!).